lizhanmit/learning-notes/data-structures-and-algorithms-note/data-structures-and-algorithms-note.md

      - for extremely non-uniform distribution
      - 👍 Potentially using less space, since no longer allocate a large array.
      - 👍 Can iterate through the keys in order.
+   - In Java 8, if the number of collision in one bucket is less than 8, use linked list; otherwise Red-black tree.
 - Open addressing
    - Linear probing: search the next empty location in the bucket array to store the data.
 Probe distance is 1 or another fixed value.
      - If the number of collisions is small, it is efficient.